What is Long-Term Care?

 Alternatives to Long-Term Care Insurance

 As we’ve explored in the topics above, an LTC insurance policy helps you prepare for a time when you’re not able to take care of your own basic needs.
-But long-term care insurance isn’t the only way to cover your in-home care, adult daycare, assisted living, or nursing home financial needs.
+But long-term care insurance isn’t the only way to cover your in-home care, adult daycare, assisted living, or nursing home financing needs.

 Long-term care insurance is not an option for everyone, especially if you wait until your 60s to look into purchasing coverage.
 About 8 million Americans have LTC insurance, according to the American Association for Long-Term Care Insurance.
 That means most people are finding alternatives.